Seligmann Kantor

 Seligmann Kantor (6 December 1857, Sobědruhy – 21 March 1903, Sobědruhy) was a Bohemian-born, German-speaking mathematician of Jewish origin in the Austro-Hungarian Empire.
 He is known for the Möbius–Kantor configuration and the Möbius-Kantor graph.

+Biography

 Kantor studied mathematics and physics at the Technische Hochschule in Vienna, then studied in 1878 in Rome with Luigi Cremona, in Strasbourg, and in 1880 in Paris.
-In 1881 he received his Habilitation at the K. K. Deutsche Technische Hochschule (DTH) in Prague.
+In 1881, he received his Habilitation at the K. K. Deutsche Technische Hochschule (DTH) in Prague.
 He was appointed there in 1883 a Privatdozent for mathematics and continued in that academic post until 1888.
 He was considered for a professorship in Vienna, but anti-Semitic political agitation prevented his appointment.